werkkrew/ciq-hiit-tracker/README.md

 *This app is tested on a Garmin Vivoactiveï¿½ HR*

+**v1.5.0 - 12/02/2022**
+* Updated code-base to work with SDK version 4.1.x
+* Added support for many new devices
+* Fixed max HR issue (PR #11), thanks Supersmo!
+* Updated icons for use on larger screen devices
+* Cleaned up some layouts
+* Removed support for: Fenix 3 series, ForeRunner 55

 **v1.4.0 - 09/10/2019**
 * Updated code-base to work with SDK version 3.1.x
 * Added support for many new devices (fenix 6, etc.)